navidali/SchoolScheduler/README.md

 # School Scheduler

-School Scheduler is a utility designed to help High School administrator create student, teacher, and classroom schedules.
+School Scheduler is a utility designed to help High School administrator create student schedules.
 This task is usually done by hand or in unoptimized programs such as excel.
 We leverage the computational power of a computer to check thousands of potential schedules per second.

 ![Home Page](images/home.png "Home Page After Importing") ![Sample Schedule](images/schedule.png "Sample Schedule After Generation")
 ## Features